This is the website for the graduate series on applied mathematics at UO, with a focus on the mathematical foundations of machine learning.

 Goals: proficiency with foundational approaches in statistical and machine learning; ability to develop and implement these algorithms.

-Topics: linear models, classification, kernel methods, mixture models and expectation maximization; inference for sequential data with hidden Markov models and linear dynamical systems.
+Topics: probability theory, regression, classification, kernel methods, mixture models and expectation maximization, as well as inference for sequential data using hidden Markov models and linear dynamical systems.
+In addition to covering the detailed mathematical derivations of these algorithms, we will implement and run them in Python using real and synthetic datasets.

 Instructors: James Murray (jmurray9@uoregon.edu)

-Goals: ability to deploy modern methods in computational inference and feedforward and recurrent neural networks, and familiarity with underlying theory and assumptions.
+Goals: ability to deploy modern methods in recurrent neural networks, familiarity with underlying theory and assumptions, and proficiency in practical applications.

 Instructors: Luca Mazzucato (lmazzuca@uoregon.edu)